q335r49/microviche/README.md

 ####Directories

 Ensuring a consistent starting directory is important because relative names are remembered (use `:cd directory` to switch directories).
 Ie, a file from the current directory will be remembered as the name only and not the path.
 Adding files not in the current directory is ok as long as the starting directory is consistent.
-If you find yourself constantly needing to swith directories, consider adding an autocommand (`:help autocommand`) to switch back to some fixed directory when in the plane tab.
+If you find yourself constantly needing to swith directories, consider adding an autocommand (see `:help autocommand`) to switch back to some fixed directory when in the plane tab.

-####Misaligned splits at the end of file
+####Misaligned splits at end of file

 When at the bottom of a split much longer than its neighbors, desyncing may occur -- ie, the lines may become misaligned.
 You can press r to redraw when this happens.
-Another, more permanent solution is to pad about 500 or 1000 blank lines to the end of every split so that one is never working at the end of a particularly long split.
+Another more permanent solution is to pad about 500 or 1000 blank lines to the end of every split so that you are never working at the very end of a particularly long split.
 (It might be helpful, in that case, to remap **G** in vim's normal mode to go to the last non-blank line rather than the very last line.)

 ####Horizontal Splits